 Lyon has 230 of them, though many are closed to public access.
 The highest concentration of traboule are in Vieux-Lyon, where you wander through 33 of them.
 Some simply connect one street to another, while others are like hidden worlds where local artisans sell everything from jewelry to fashion in the workshops housed within the traboule.

 The easiest way to find traboule, and avoid the embarrassment of randomly opening someone’s door while trying to hunt for traboule, is to download the Traboules by Lyon Tourism for iPhone app.
-It costs $1.49, but it’s worth the small investment.

 The app has an interactive map which you can view by the around me feature or just by neighborhood, a description of what you can find in that traboule and more.
 You could spend days alone exploring these passageways!